-- The hierarchy is very clear, and employees don’t have to report to multiple supervisors.
-Each employee reports to his functional manager, which reduces the number of communication channels.
+- The hierarchy is very clear and employees don’t have to report to multiple supervisors.
+Each employee reports to his or her functional manager, which reduces the number of communication channels.

 - There is no duplication of work because each department and each employee has a fixed job responsibility.

 - Employees feel secure, and therefore, they perform well without fear.

 - Since there is a sense of job security, employees tend to be loyal to the organization.

 - Employees have a clear career growth path.

 - Cooperation and communication are excellent within the department.

 The following are a few disadvantages of the functional organization structure:

 - Employees may feel bored due to the monotonous, repetitive type of work and may lose enthusiasm for the job.

 - If the performance appraisal system is not managed properly, conflicts may arise.
 For example, an employee may feel demoralized when a lower performing employee is promoted.